TN 14 (03-18)

 What is the action plan to achieve these goals?

 Marketing the business

-a.
 Product and service description

-b.
-Description of market
+Description of the market

 Who is the customer?

-How does the individual know?
+How does the individual recognize potential customers?

 How does the individual expect the market to grow or change over the next few years?